 Can students take online classes?

-All UK centres: from Monday 30th March, we will have provision in place to deliver our education curriculum online and all students will be able to access lectures and study materials from either their accommodation or home country.
+All UK centres: We are delivering our education curriculum online with ONCAMPUS Online and all students are able to access lectures and study materials from either their accommodation in the UK or from their home country.

 If students have chosen to return home for this break and are not then able to return to the UK, please get in touch with the centre immediately and please ensure that relevant Immigration guidelines are followed for both the UK and Europe.
 UKVI have confirmed that as long as students engage in their online learning, there will be no impact to their student visa, whether they study in the UK or in their home country.

 Lectures can be accessed online according to the UK timetable at Greenwich Meantime hours but students will ONLY be able to attend if they continue to be a registered student with us, either in the UK/EU/US or in their home country.